michellevit/Amazon-Inventory-Checker-App/README.md

       - Run: `.\venv\Scripts\activate`
 - To run the app form the command line:
   - `.\AmazonChecker.exe
+- Note: After the program is done being edited, open the app-builder.bat and make sure the DEBUG value is set to FALSE

 ## Troubleshooting<a name="troubleshooting"></a>
+- If `.\app-builder` does not work:
-- Make sure app is closed before running `.\app-builder`
+  - Make sure the app is closed and the spreadsheets being used are closed
-- If app-builder.bat encounters the error `Operation did not complete successfully because the file contains a virus or potentially unwanted software.`
+- If app-builder.bat encounters the error `Operation did not complete successfully because the file contains a virus or potentially unwanted software.`:
   - This occurs due to pyinstaller being seen as a threat, so you must exclude the dir where you are building the executable from the antivirus software:
     - Open Windows Security.
     - Go to "Virus & threat protection."
     - Click on "Manage settings" under Virus & threat protection settings.
     - Scroll down to "Exclusions" and click on "Add or remove exclusions."
     - Click "Add an exclusion" and select "Folder," then navigate to your project directory.

-## To Do<a name="troubleshooting"></a>
-- store all the accepted inventory (available inventory from the form) in a dict
-- after the second PASS go through and get the confirmed_inventory dict
-- create a new dict called extra_inventory
-- if there is extra_inventory:
-  - step 1:
-    - create a new dict called accepted_orders with orders that have been accepted
-      - if any of the accepted orders have cancelled units and there are units in extra_inventory fill
-      - fill until either is full/empty
-  - step 2:
-    - if there is still extra_inventory:
-      - go through non_accepted orders
-      - go through the entire order and fill it up with extra_inventory
-      - if the order goes over min_order_val
-- go through all the orders which
-- How to install instructions
-- How to use instructions
+- If the minimum order value is having issues or if you move the location of the application folder:
+  - Delete the app shortcut and run 'app-installer.bat' again
+- If the terminal opens after starting the program:
+  - Make sure the DEBUG value is set to FALSE in app-builder.bat

 ## Credits<a name="credits"></a>